Efficient data analysis with data.table

 Filter some rows

-1. Is your favourite band/artist listed in the data?
+1. Is your favourite band/artist listed in the data (column sort_name or clean_name)?

 Code